Home

 • Popular gemstones and designs during the Mid-Victorian period included opals, crystals, emeralds, pearls, black glass, and the ruby.

-• New styles for this era include designs that featured acorns, hearts, bees, birds, stars, and daisies.
+• New styles for this era included designs that featured acorns, hearts, bees, birds, stars, and daisies.

 During the Late Victorian Period from 1890 – 1901 wedding and engagement rings went through big changes with the diamond rush, the use of platinum for ring settings, and the shift from hand-crafted rings to rings that were mass produced using machines.

-• Important History of Wedding Rings Date: This is the first time that platinum was widely used to set gemstones instead of silver.
+*Important History of Wedding Rings Date: This is the first time that platinum was widely used for gemstone and diamond settings instead of silver.

-• This is the era when fired enamel processes took off, and many Art Nouveau rings feature an almost stained glass appearance due to the new enamel works that became available.
+This is the era when fired enamel processes took off, and many Art Nouveau rings featured an almost stained glass appearance due to the new enamel works that became available.

-• Gemstones such as agate, amber, amethyst, garnet, opals, and seed pearls were most often used for rings designs from this time period.
+• Gemstones such as agate, amber, amethyst, emerald, synthetic rubies, small diamonds, garnet, opals, and seed pearls were most often used for ring designs from this time period.

-• Important History of Wedding Rings Date: This is the first era when platinum rings (not just settings) became available.
+*Important History of Wedding Rings Date: This is the first era when platinum rings (not just settings) became widely available.

 • Gemstones popular during this era were amethysts, aquamarines, black opals, emeralds, garnet, pearls, rubies, sapphires, and peridot.